SimonSlominski/Sentiment-analysis/2.Sentiment_analysis_of_Tweets_for_a_specific_user/README.md

 ### STEP 3 - Sentiment analysis

-Textblob allow us to do sentiment analysis with ease.
-Textblob check every tweet and set polarity:
+Textblob allows us to do sentiment analysis with ease.
+Textblob checks every tweet and sets polarity accordingly:
-- Positiv >0
+- Positive >0
 - Neutral =0
 - Negative <0

+Consequently, we'll get an extra column which contains the sentiment analysis result.

 ### STEP 4 - Results

+In the end, we would like to know the percentage structure of results.
+To verify the results, we will count the number for each group and determine the percentages.

+Results:
+- Positive tweets: 47.33%
+- Neutral tweets: 31.33%
+- Negative tweets: 21.33%

+Keep in mind that your results could be different.
+It depends on the set of tweets.
+(Last updated: January 16th, 2019.)